jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I wrote this book to get you dreaming about them all.
 It's written to be like _New Atlantis_, _On Social Contract_, and _Common Sense_.
 All books that helped start modern democracies by making unhappy people realize the big picture.
 That our choices are our most potent political weapon.
 That with advanced technology, our choices are, in fact, levers for change.

-Today, if we don't step up to upgrade our politics, we'll keep suffering the unknowns of a degenerating Industrial age society.
+Today, if we don't step up to upgrade our politics, we'll keep suffering the unknowns of a degenerating Industrial Age society.
 We'll stay unhappy extras watching stories of phantom communists and fascists, instead of gazing up to a future as player gods of the Internet Age.

 And if we stay non-playing characters, at least with this book, our kids can read what their parents could have done as they regret the choices of player gods who lost because they refused to play the game.

 ## The Grand Mission of Techvolution

-Writer David Mamet once said not trying to please a group of people, means empowering yourself to better see Nature.
+I'm paraphrasing here, but my Writer David Mamet once said not trying to please a group of people, means empowering yourself to better see Nature.
 So, I embraced that idea when writing this book.
 Meaning, I didn't try to please any pundit, reporter, or professor.
 I'm a regular guy who wrote this for myself and my fellow people on Main Street so we can win the game together.

 Saying that, Techvolution has several parts:

 **I. A New Philosophy**: This part shows how to upgrade our philosophy to the Internet Age.
 Its purpose is to empower Main Street to see the big picture.
 That we're all player gods who must fund, design, make, and use apps, electronics, and the internet to solve our problems now.
 Fittingly, the best indicator of our progress is how happy we are with our lives.

 **II.
-Building the Life Star**: Human ideologies are like a hypothesis' that don't run experiments to verify their predictions.
-This section explains the new political and economic truths we'll see in the Internet Age with technologies like sensors, bio-monitors, and big data become our "microscope" and "telescope."
+Building the Life Star**: This section explains the new political and economic truths we'll see in the Internet Age with technologies like sensors, bio-monitors, and big data become our "microscope" and "telescope."
 With these digital tools, we'll be enabled to see the effect of our predictions, and therefore create objective definitions of political and economic "right and wrong" as we play the game.
 In short, the Life Star will do for politics and economics what scientific instruments did for physics, chemistry, biology, etc. The troubling part is many people—especially phantom storytellers of old philosophies—won't accept what this new telescope shows us.

 **III.
 Starting Starfleet**: Once we can see ourselves in the Life Star "telescope," we'll use it to design digital tools detached from the Industrial Age.
 As the Industrial Age's material abundance helped us live in so-called "[perpetual peace](https://en.wikipedia.org/wiki/Perpetual_peace)," Internet Age products will make our lifestyle one of "perpetual profit."
 We'll send the massive savings to the protegees of Musk and Bezos and hence jumpstart the Space Exploration Age—or as I like to say, "Start Starfleet."